EnamiYa/C-subset-Compiler/semantic_analysis/notes.md

 # Questions
 - how to catch invalid: int p(int p) { return p(p); } - rule is that p is the variable
 - how to know which children to traverse to get types?
+- how to catch declarations all at top?

 # ROAD PLAN
 - input: parse tree